Andrew Furey: Political career

 Furey first expressed interest in entering politics in 2015, saying that his work with Team Broken Earth "left me with a want and desire to do more".
 Speculation that Furey was being pitched to replace incumbent Premier Dwight Ball emerged as early as 2017.

 When Ball announced his eventual resignation in February 2020, Furey quickly became a potential contender and was almost immediately regarded as the frontrunner to succeed him.
 Furey announced his intention to run for the leadership of the Newfoundland and Labrador Liberal Party on March 3, 2020 in St. John's, and he was swiftly endorsed by the majority of Ball's cabinet.
 On August 3, 2020, he was elected leader at the party's convention, receiving approximately two-thirds of votes cast.
 On August 19, 2020, Furey was formally sworn in as Premier, along with his provincial cabinet.

 As Furey did not hold a seat in the legislature, he announced on September 7, 2020 that he would contest the by-election for Ball's former seat of Humber-Gros Morne.
 On October 6, 2020 Furey won the by-election in Humber-Gros Morne.

-On January 15, 2021, Furey asked for consent from Lieutenant Governor Judy Foote to dissolve the House of Assembly to call for an election in order to obtain a stronger mandate in the form of a majority government.
+On January 15, 2021, Furey asked Lieutenant Governor Judy Foote to dissolve the House of Assembly to call for an election in order to obtain a stronger mandate in the form of a majority government.
 The election was originally scheduled for February 13, 2021, but a COVID-19 outbreak in St. John's forced Elections NL to switch to a mail-in election, cancelling in-person voting for all districts.
-The deadline was set on March 25, 2021, and the results were announced on March 27, 2021, with the Furey government winning a majority government.
+The deadline was set on March 25, 2021, and the results were announced on March 27, 2021, with Furey's Liberals winning a majority government.